xvanausloos/ldi_kafka_airflow_pg_pyspark/README.md

 This command will build the image rappel-conso/spark:latest.
 This image includes everything needed to run our Spark job and will be used by Airflow’s DockerOperator to execute the job.

+### Airflow
+In our system, Airflow is used to automate the data flow from streaming with Kafka to processing with Spark.

+#### Airflow infra
+Run `docker-compose-airflow.yaml